codepath/android_guides/Using-Context.md

 notificationManager.notify(notificationId, builder.build());
 ```

-Refer to the **[list of available system services](http://developer.android.com/reference/android/content/Context.html#getSystemService(java.lang.String))** that can be retrieved by a context.
+Refer to the **[list of all available system services](http://developer.android.com/reference/android/content/Context.html#getSystemService(java.lang.String))** that can be retrieved through a Context.

 ### Explicitly starting a component